Jucgshu/ubuntu_bootstrap/README.md

 # ubuntu_bootstrap
-This script  automatized the installation of my tools for a fresh ubuntu installation
+This script  automatized the installation of my tools on a fresh ubuntu installation

+It currently installed about 25 app/library.

 sudo -H ./ubuntu_bootstrap.sh 2>error